 In R v tolson, justice coke observed that an honest and reasonable mistake stands in fact on the same footing as absence of reasoning faculty as in infancy or perversion of that faculty as in lunacy.

 In R v Tolson, the accused was convicted of bigamy.
 She had gone through a ceremony of marriage within seven years of marriage after she had been deserted by her husband.
-She believed in food faith and on reasonable grounds that her husband was dead.
+She believed in good faith and on reasonable grounds that her husband was dead.
 It was held that a bona fide belief on reasonable grounds in the death of the husband at the time of her second marriage afforded a good defense to the charge of bigamy.

 Why is mistake of fact a defence?